torontomulibrary/atom_cookbook/README.md

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.
+This cookbook has only been tested on Fedora 20

 #### cookbook dependencies
 - `mysql ~> 6.0`